A nerve conduction velocity test measures the speed of electrical impulses passing through the nerves of the body.

 Symptoms of CTS include numbness, tingling, and pain in the thumb and fingers that may extend into the arm.
 CTS may eventually lead to nerve damage and affect a person’s ability to grip or hold objects.

 An NCV test can check nerve function in the median nerve and help a doctor determine the right treatment plan.

 Guillain-Barré syndrome (GBS) is an autoimmune disease that occurs when the body’s immune system attacks parts of the peripheral nervous system.

 The first signs of GBS are weakness and tingling in the legs.
-Recovery from GBS is slow, but most people recover fully.
-The most severe cases, however, may cause paralysis and disability.

 An NCV test can help diagnose GBS.
 Electrical signals along nerves affected by GBS are slower than others.